2030Data/2030Data/README.md

 - 🔭 I’m currently working on academic research to create M&E indicators & modeling design
 - 🌱 I’m currently learning EDA, CS (Coding+ Virtualised Graphic)
 - 👯 I’m looking to collaborate towards to the attainment of technology & ESG-based SDGs
-- 🤔 I’m looking for help with your expertise
+- 🤔 I’m looking for help with your knowledge sharing
-- 💬 Ask me about knowledge sharing and creation
+- 💬 Ask me about knowledge creation
 - 📫 How to reach me: 3082590@myuwc.ac.za
 - 😄 Pronouns: Dr. She/her
 - ⚡ Fun fact Golf, Piano and Coding are my hobby.